israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### String Operators

- Concatenation operator (+) concatenates two string values together
+ Concatenation operator (+) concatenates two string values together, returning another string that is the union of the two operand strings.

 ### Bitwise Operators